-Investment income was \$115,734 which was a decrease of \$123,965 over the prior year.
-Investment income is comprised of interest from LAIF and gains/losses on the investment held by HSUF.
-The decrease from the prior year is due to market fluctuations and having a decrease in funds held in LAIF of \$9,737,732 as funds were used to cover operating costs as well as make \$7,000,000 investment by HSUF in the 4th quarter of FY 2020-21 which saw minimal gains in the current fiscal year.
+Investment losses were (\$794,021) which was a decrease of \$909,395 over the prior year.
+Investment income is comprised of interest from LAIF and gains/losses on the investment held by CPHF.
+The decrease from the prior year is primarily due to market fluctuations of the investment by CPHF which saw minimal gains in the current fiscal year.